 Public Works Complaint or Service Request Form

 The Public Works Department has developed and constantly updating a Sewer System Management Plan (SSMP) to reduce the number of sanitary sewer overflows in the wastewater collection system.
 The SSMP mission statement reads, "Our environment will be best preserved by responsibly maintaining, studying, and planning our wastewater collection system."
 The City is continuing to develop programs to improve the maintenance of the collection system and reduce the likelihood of overflows in the future.
-Click here for more information about this program and the implementation schedule for all SSMP activities.
 A binder with all related information is available for public review in the City Clerk's office at City Hall.

 The Public Works Department maintains and repairs city streets, sidewalks, and city parking lots.
 This includes repairing potholes, striping and marking, street signs, street sweeping, cleaning drainage ditches and storm drains, trimming trees, and weed abatement.
 Recent projects have consisted of the paving of Hoffman and Summit Street and striping of various streets around town.
 These projects were largely funded by SB1 (Road Repair and Accountability Act(2017)).

 Wastewater Treatment Plant

 The City’s wastewater discharge permit (National Pollutant Discharge Elimination System – NPDES) with the California Regional Water Quality Control Board (Regional Board) was renewed in October 2007.
 This permit includes several significant requirements that are impacting the cost of operating the wastewater plant as well as costly studies to determine whether the City may continue discharging its treated effluent into Jackson Creek.